QasimK/qasimk.github.io/_posts/2018-02-24-single-application-vpn.md

 Test this with `sudo ip netns exec vpn sudo -u $(whoami) -- curl ifconfig.co`.
 When OpenVPN is not running you should not be able to obtain a connection.

+Please note that:

+### Aside: DNS & IPv6

-Please note that: `systemd-resolve --status` can give you the DNS servers being used, but everything seemed to work for me.
+Check the DNS servers being used with `systemd-resolve --status`.
+(Everything seemed to work for me out of the box.)

+Check for IPv6 with `vpnbox curl https://v6.ifconfig.co/`.

 ## Running Applications Through the VPN